-Yanagi Soetsu, philosopher and author of the Mingei folk arts movement, also founded the Japanese Folk Crafts Museum in 1936 where visitors can experience his philosophy in an elegant scenography that works in perfect harmony with the curated collection of Japanese and Korean artifacts.
-The residence of Soetsu himself lays across the street and is a complement to the museums main hall.
+Yanagi Soetsu, philosopher and author of the Mingei folk art movement, also founded the Japanese Folk Crafts Museum in 1936 where visitors can experience his philosophy in an elegant scenography that works in perfect harmony with the curated collection of Japanese and Korean artefacts.
+The residence of Soetsu himself lays across the street and is a complement to the museum’s main hall.
 The dark brown-green walls and Japanese cedar floors are viewed in the light filtered by the washi paper in the sliding doors.
 The aesthetic quality and materials compose a perfect space and invite you to contemplate and reflect.

 High above traffic in one of Minato’s many contemporary skyscrapers, Sakurai offers a serene and contemporary take on the traditional tea ceremony.
 The atmosphere is peaceful and offer you to enjoy your tea together with a seasonal Wagashi confection while also resting your eyes on the elegant space and tea utensils.
 Come in the evening and you can also see the city at night outside the large windows facing the street.

 Located about 2 hours south of Tokyo, Enoura Observatory is a Gesamtkunstwerk and the embodiment of the existential philosophy of the contemporary artist Hiroshi Sugimoto.
 Surrounded by a landscape of remarkable beauty, open on the Sagami Bay, the observatory offers each visitor a strong sensory and spiritual experience.